 On the one hand, when the English Civil War(s) commenced in 1642, a number of Puritans retuned to England to support the Parliamentarians in the fight against Charles I and the Royalists.
 On the other hand, a second major migration wave to America occurred from roughly 1642 to 1675.
 This wave carried royalist aristocrats and gentlemen mainly from England’s south and west.
 Most of them were younger sons of English aristocratic families.

 Their American destination was Virginia.
 Here the aristocrats and gentlemen formed an elitist and hierarchically organized society.
-They also had particular ideas of liberty and government such as the concept of freedom as a condition of independence and the conceptions of minimal government and self-government.
+They also had particular ideas of liberty and government such as the concept of freedom as a condition of independence and the notions of minimal government and self-government.
 After all, during the founding period of the U.S.A. at the end of the 18th century, several descendants of these gentlemen or, more precisely, their ideas exerted a huge influence on the U.S. Constitution.

 Other characteristics of this society encompassed an allegiance to the Anglican faith and a strong sense of honour.
-Interestingly enough, the majority of the white population in Virginia consisted of indentured servants as well as landless or poor whites.
+Interestingly enough, the majority of the white population in Virginia consisted of indentured servants as well as landless or poor people.

 Afterwards, two additional major migration waves from Britain brought many English Quakers and a high number of immigrants from the Northern British borderlands to America.
 From about 1675 to 1715 the Quakers – who had lived in England’s North Midlands before their migration – resided in the Delaware Valley (around Philadelphia), while later, from roughly 1717 to 1775, the people from the borderlands of northern Britain moved to the Appalachian backcountry.